2022-2026 Strategic Plan

 View objectives and progress

-2.06.02 INSTITUTIONAL KPI: Close achievement gaps for underrepresented* students: Increase pass rate to 73% (started at Black 33.6%, Hispanic 57.8%, Pell 60.3%, 1G 59.6%) 73% 52.83% -20.18% MCC’s Achieving the Dream Team is working with ATD coaches to improve academic success.
-Achieving the Dream was founded to close achievement gaps and accelerate student success by guiding community college on implementing innovative, evidence-based initiatives that can produce and sustain improved student success.
+2.06.02 INSTITUTIONAL KPI: Close achievement gaps for underrepresented* students: Increase pass rate to 73% (up from Black 33.6%, Hispanic 57.8%, Pell 60.3%, 1G 59.6%) 73% 60.45% -12.55% With all groups increasing pass-rates, we are on track to meet this goal by the close of the strategic plan.
+The 2022-23 pass-rates (Black 43.6%, Hispanic 66.4%, Pell 64.4%, 1G 67.5%) represent an average increase of 7.62%.
+MCC’s Achieving the Dream Team is guided by the national Achieving the Dream organization, which aims to close achievement gaps and accelerate student success with evidence-based initiatives that can produce and sustain improved student success.

 Priority #3: EXCELLENCE